Programs & Resources

 Special Olympics Arizona has a variety of adapted recreation opportunities across the state.
 To view their website, go to https://specialolympicsarizona.org.

-Online classes and support
+Online classes and support for caregivers

 Raising Special Kids offers may classes and webinars on topics such as behavior support, financial planning, IEP training, and much more.
 Be sure to check out their website to learn about important classes and information sessions that may help you.
 To visit their website, please go to https://raisingspecialkids.org.
 Follow them on social media and sign up for their newsletters.